Extreme weather: October downpour sees UK's wettest day on record

 As lockdowns ease, what are the risks of getting infected as people come into closer contact again?

-Birds 'ingesting hundreds of plastic pieces a day'
+Pollution: Birds 'ingesting hundreds of bits of plastic a day'

 Plastic pollutants in UK rivers are finding their way into wildlife and moving up the food chain.